-The Florida Fish and Wildlife Research Institute reported on June 11, 2021, that Karenia brevis, the Florida red tide dinoflagellate, was observed at low concentrations in Charlotte County, and background to medium concentrations in Lee and Collier counties.
-On the east coast, red tide was not observed in samples from St. Lucie, Martin or Palm Beach counties.
+The Florida Fish and Wildlife Research Institute reported on June 18, 2021, that Karenia brevis, the Florida red tide dinoflagellate, was observed at very low to medium concentrations in and offshore of Charlotte County, and background to very low concentrations in and offshore of Lee and Collier Counties.
+On the east coast, red tide samples were not collected from any District counties.

-1 Qui, C., and Y. Wan.
+&lt;sup>1 Qui, C., and Y. Wan.
 2013.
 Time series modeling and prediction of salinity in the Caloosahatchee River Estuary.
 Water Resources Research 49:5804-5816.